 About Reclaim Kosci

-- The repeal of the Kosciuszko Wild Horse Heritage Act 2018
+- Repeal of the Kosciuszko Wild Horse Heritage Act 2018.

 - A substantial reduction in the feral horse population in Kosciuszko National Park through humane and effective means.